boldbi/bold-bi-docs/docs/site-administration/integrations/index.md

 # Integrations

-The integrations settings page is divided into two sections: the `General` tab will list all webhooks which are created by all the users on the Bold BI site, and in the `Failure Logs` tab you can track the status of your webhook event calls from the Bold BI application.
+The integration settings page is divided into two sections: the `General` tab lists all webhooks created by users on the Bold BI site, and the `Failure Logs` tab allows you to track the status of your webhook event calls from the Bold BI application.

 [General](/site-administration/integrations/webhook-listing/)